OpenHPS/openhps-opencv/README.md

     --cmake_option="-DOPENCV_EXTRA_MODULES_PATH=/src/opencv_contrib/modules/" \
     --cmake_option="-DBUILD_opencv_aruco=ON"
 ```

+Please note that a user-build OpenCV.js returns a promise and therefore requires @openhps/opencv to be loaded after OpenCV was completely ready.

 ## Contributors
 The framework is open source and is mainly developed by PhD Student Maxim Van de Wynckel as part of his research towards *Hybrid Positioning and Implicit Human-Computer Interaction* under the supervision of Prof. Dr. Beat Signer.